a-sit-plus/signum/docs/docs/indispensable.md

 All of these functions throw an `Asn1Exception` when decoding fails.

+Moreover, a generic tag assertion function is present on `Asn1Element`, which throws an `Asn1TagMisMatchException` on error and returns the tag-asserted element on success:

+* `Asn1Element.assertTag()` takes either an `Asn1Element.Tag` or an `Ulong` tag number

 ### Encoding
 Similarly to decoding function, encoding function also come as high-level and low-level ones.